enzyme/axiom/README.md

 # What is it?

 Axiom is a set of PHP interfaces and classes designed to help you flesh out domain driven projects faster.
-Your project doesn't even necessarily need to be domain driven either; any project that requires a good scalable & maintanable code base can benifit from using the design practices implemented by Axiom.
-Go nuts!
+Your project doesn't even necessarily need to be domain driven either; any project that requires a scalable & maintanable code base can benifit from using the design practices implemented by Axiom.
+So go nuts!

 # Installation